Radhika Roy: Public image and recognition

 Radhika Roy has a reputation of being a private person who stays away from fame and keeps a low profile.
 She has been described as being "quiet and behind the scenes."

 Roy along with her husband were awarded the Ernst & Young Entrepreneur of the Year Award for Information, Communication and Entertainment in 2003.
 In 2007, she was featured by the museum on broadcasting history, Paley Center for Media as one of 50 major women figures in the history of television and radio broadcasting.
 She was also listed in Fortune India's list of 50 most powerful woman in business in India.
 In its 2016 list, the magazine remarked that she remains on the list due to her "sheer staying power in the face of adversity" and because NDTV remained one of the most trusted news brands in the country.

-In 2023, Securities Appellate Tribunal overturned a 2020 order that held Radhika Roy guilty of insider trading which barred him from engaging in the securities market for two years.
-In addition, it also compelled him to pay money made through the alleged insider trading between 2006 and 2008.
+In 2023, Securities Appellate Tribunal overturned a 2020 order that held Radhika Roy guilty of insider trading which barred her from engaging in the securities market for two years.
+In addition, it also compelled her to pay money made through the alleged insider trading between 2006 and 2008.